Jiyu version

 # 79.

-When an attempt has been made to reconcile two sides in a great enmity, and there is surely some enmity remaining,
+When an attempt has been made to reconcile two sides in a great enmity, and

 How can this be a good thing?